United Kingdom constitutional law: Judiciary

 The independence of the judiciary is one of the cornerstones of the constitution, and means in practice that judges cannot be dismissed from office.
 Since the Act of Settlement 1700, no judge has been removed, as to do so the King must act on address by both Houses of Parliament.
 It is very likely that a judge would never be dismissed, not merely because of formal rules but a "shared constitutional understanding" of the importance of the integrity of the legal system.
 This is reflected, for example, in the sub judice rule that matters awaiting decision in court should not be prejudged in a Parliamentary debate.

-The Lord Chancellor, once head of the judiciary but now a government minister, has a statutory duty to uphold the independence of the judiciary.
-Hor instance, against attacks upon their integrity by media, corporations, or the government itself.
+The Lord Chancellor (once head of the judiciary but now simply a government minister) also has a statutory duty to uphold the independence of the judiciary, for instance, against attacks upon their integrity by media, corporations, or the government itself.
 Members of the judiciary can be appointed from among any member of the legal profession who has over 10 years of experience having rights of audience before a court: this usually includes barristers, but can also mean solicitors or academics.
 Appointments should be made "solely on merit" but regard may be had to the need for diversity when two candidates have equal qualifications.
 For appointments to the Supreme Court, a five-member Judicial Appointments Committee is formed including one Supreme Court judge, three members from the Judicial Appointments Commission, and one lay person.
 For other senior judges such as those on the Court of Appeal, or for the Lord Chief Justice, Master of the Rolls, or the heads of the High Court divisions, a similar five member panel with two judges is formed.
 Gender and ethnic diversity is lacking in the British judiciary compared to other developed countries, and potentially compromises the expertise and administration of justice.
 Backing up the judiciary is a considerable body of administrative law.
 The Contempt of Court Act 1981 enables a court to hold anyone in contempt, and commit the person to imprisonment, for violating a court order, or behaviour that could compromise a fair judicial process.
 In practice this is enforced by the executive.
 The Lord Chancellor heads the Ministry of Justice, which performs various functions including administering the Legal Aid Agency for people who cannot afford access to the courts.
 In R (UNISON) v Lord Chancellor the government suffered scathing criticism for creating high fees that cut the number of applicants to employment tribunals by 70 per cent.
 In England and Wales, the Attorney General for England and Wales and the Solicitor General for England and Wales represent the Crown in litigation.
 The Attorney General also appoints the Director of Public Prosecutions who heads the Crown Prosecution Service, which reviews cases submitted by the police for prosecution, and conducts them on behalf of the Crown.